Side Effects of Carbamazepine, Valproate, and Clonazepam During Long-Term Epilepsy Treatment

 TLDR Carbamazepine, valproate, and clonazepam can cause mild to serious side effects during long-term epilepsy treatment.

-The document discussed the side effects of carbamazepine (CBZ), valproate (VPA), and clonazepam (CZP) during long-term epilepsy treatment.
-CBZ's side effects, such as drowsiness, dizziness, and diplopia, were dose-dependent but did not include cognitive disturbances.
-Rarely, CBZ caused serious issues like agranulocytosis and hepatitis.
-VPA's side effects included gastrointestinal discomfort, weight gain, hair loss, tremor, and sedation, which were generally mild and transient, with serious reactions like hepatitis and pancreatitis occurring mainly in multidrug therapy.
-CZP's initial side effects included drowsiness, ataxia, and behavioral changes, which were usually transient, with long-term use being mostly free of side effects except for tolerance development.
+The study from 1983 examined the side effects of long-term use of carbamazepine (CBZ), valproate (VPA), and clonazepam (CZP) in epilepsy treatment.
+It found that side effects were rare during long-term use but common and usually transient during early treatment phases.
+CBZ's side effects included drowsiness, dizziness, and diplopia, with no cognitive disturbances, but it could cause leukopenia, hyponatremia, and rarely, agranulocytosis and hepatitis.
+VPA could lead to gastrointestinal issues, weight gain, hair loss, tremor, and sedation, with serious reactions like hepatitis and pancreatitis occurring mainly in multidrug therapy.
+CZP's initial side effects were drowsiness, ataxia, and behavioral changes, which were usually transient, with long-term use being mostly free of side effects except for tolerance development.